sandriches/push_swap/README.md

 Checker will then wait for instructions, reading from the standard input and sequentially execute these instructions one by one on the integers.
 At the end Checker will output either 'OK' (the list is sorted on stack A and stack B is empty) or 'KO'.

-Here is an example of how to run checker:
+Here is an example script of how to run checker:
 ```
 #!/bin/bash
 LIST=(80 35 17 -442 1004 -23 95 -1423)